open-feature/ofep/OFEP-metric-hooks.md

 A counter[2] based metric to calculate the number of successful flag evaluations.
 This is recorded at `after` stage of the hook.

-This metric is useful to understand successful flag evaluations.
-This metric contain following extra dimension(s),
+This metric is useful for understanding successful flag evaluations.
+This metric contains the following extra dimension(s),

 - reason : evaluation reason extracted from flag resolution details[3]